Aliases for RNF4 Gene

 GeneCards Summary for RNF4 Gene

 RNF4 (Ring Finger Protein 4) is a Protein Coding gene.
-Among its related pathways are Immune System and DNA Double-Strand Break Repair.
+Among its related pathways are DNA Double-Strand Break Repair and Immune System.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligase activity.

 UniProtKB/Swiss-Prot for RNF4 Gene